 Noudeh Y et al. (2012).
 Reduction of current migraine headache pain following neck massage and spinal manipulation.
 International Journal of Therapeutic Massage & Bodywork;5(1):5-13

 Tuchin P et al. (2000, February).
 A randomized controlled trial of chiropractic spinal manipulative therapy for migraine.
 Journal of Manipulative and Physiological Therapeutics;23(2):91-5

-Of course, sometimes a knee replacement surgery is required in order to correct the problem, and if that's the case, chiropractic care can also help improve the outcome.
+Of course, sometimes a knee replacement surgery is necessary in order to correct the issue, and if that's the case, chiropractic can also help improve the outcome.
 How?